mbleron/ExcelTable/README.md

 Supported data types are :

-* NUMBER – with optional precision and scale specs.
+* NUMBER - with optional precision and scale specs.

-* VARCHAR2 – including CHAR/BYTE semantics.
+* VARCHAR2 - including CHAR/BYTE semantics.
 Values larger than the maximum length declared are silently truncated and no error is reported.

-* DATE – with optional format mask.
-The format mask is used if the value is stored as text in the spreadsheet, otherwise the date value is assumed to be stored as date in Excel’s internal serial format.
+* DATE - with optional format mask.
+The format mask is used if the value is stored as text in the spreadsheet, otherwise the date value is assumed to be stored as date in Excel's internal serial format.

 * CLOB

-A special "FOR ORDINALITY" clause (like XMLTABLE or JSON_TABLE’s one) is also available to autogenerate a sequence number.
+A special "FOR ORDINALITY" clause (like XMLTABLE or JSON_TABLE's one) is also available to autogenerate a sequence number.

 Each column definition (except for the one qualified with FOR ORDINALITY) may be complemented with an optional "COLUMN" clause to explicitly target a named column in the spreadsheet, instead of relying on the order of the declarations (relative to the range).
 Positional and named column definitions cannot be mixed.